-- 6. To disconnect the interface connectors on the CPU planar from the optional I/O planar and the combination planar, do the following: - a.
-Place the lever tool over the middle of the CPU planar assembly handle. - b.
-With the two straight tabs of the lever tool on the outside of the CPU planar assembly handle and the curved tab on the inside of the handle, slide the lever tool down until the two straight tabs are positioned over the frame of the CPU-media enclosure. - c.
-Pull the top of the lever tool toward you until the two interface connectors disengage and then remove the lever tool.
+- 7. To disconnect the interface connectors on the CPU planar from the optional I/O planar and the combination planar, do the following: - a.
+Place the lever tool over the middle of the CPU-planar-assembly handle. - b.
+With the two straight tabs of the lever tool on the outside of the CPU-planar-assembly handle and the curved tab on the inside of the handle, slide the lever tool down until the two straight tabs are positioned over the frame of the CPU-media enclosure - c.
+Pull the top of the lever tool toward you until the two interface connectors disengage, and then remove the lever tool.

-- 7. Grasp the handle of the CPU planar assembly, and then slide the assembly out of the CPU-media enclosure. - 8.
-If an optional I/O planar is not installed in the CPU-media enclosure, remove the wrap plug from the CPU planar interface connector and install the wrap plug on the CPU planar interface connector of the new CPU planar. - 9.
-Remove the 12 mounting screws holding the CPU planar to the CPU planar plate.

-Note: If you exchanged the CPU planar, notify the customer that the unique identification number of the system unit has changed.
+- 8. Grasp the handle of the CPU planar assembly, and then slide the assembly out of the CPU-media enclosure. - 9.
+Remove the 12 mounting screws holding the CPU planar to the CPU planar plate. - Note: If you exchanged the CPU planar, notify the customer that the unique identification number of the system unit has changed.
 The customer must update the authorization for programs using the identification number.